Thyroid Surgery

 Scar, 2 weeks after the total thyroidectomy for papillary thyroid carcinomas 3 cm and 3.2 cm in the right thyroid lobe.

-Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for 2.5 cm (1 inch) papillary thyroid carcinoma in 22-year-old female.
+Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for a 2.5 cm (1 inch) papillary thyroid carcinoma in a 22-year-old female.

 Scar, 3 years after a left thyroid lobectomy in 25-year-old female for 2 cm x 2 cm (less than an inch) follicular adenoma.